ApexRMS/dgsim/docs/getting_started.md

 <br>
 * Installing DG-Sim
 * Creating a new DG-Sim Library
-* Viewing and editing model inputs
+* Viewing model inputs
-* Running a DG-Sim scenario
+* Running the model
 * Analyzing the results

 ## **Step 1: Install DG-Sim**